Thunnini/cosmos-sdk-tt/x/mint/spec/02_state.md

 ## Minter

-The minter is a space for holding current inflation information.
+The minter is a space for holding current rewards information.

  - Minter: `0x00 -> amino(minter)`